ktaranov/sqlserver-kit/SQL Server Data Types.md

 ## SQL Server, SSIS and Biml Data Types
+<a id="sql-server-ssis-and-biml-data-types"></a>
 The table below shows a simplified mapping between SQL Server, SSIS and Biml data types.
 The table does not include all possible mappings or all data types, but is meant as a quick reference while developing and learning Biml.

 | SQL Server       | SSIS Variables | SSIS Pipeline Buffer | OLE DB            | ADO.NET           | Biml                  |
 |------------------|----------------|----------------------|-------------------|-------------------|-----------------------|